-Create a roadmap to a well-integrated Arctic Observing System;
+3.1 Create a roadmap to a well-integrated Arctic Observing System;

+3.1.1.
+Arctic Observations Assessment Framework

-One of the prime drivers for SAON activities is the 12 Arctic Societal Benefit Areas (SBA) defined through the International Arctic Observations Assessment Framework process (with the IDA Science and Technology Policy Institute (STPI)) (6).
+One of the prime drivers for SAON activities is the 12 Arctic Societal Benefit Areas (SBA) defined through the International Arctic Observations Assessment Framework process (with the IDA Science and Technology Policy Institute (STPI)) (7).
 The Framework identifies value tree analysis as a methodology for identifying data and services that are required in order to support a specific SBA.
-The framework and the related value tree analysis approach have been followed up by the European Commission’s IMOBAR project.
+The framework and the related value tree analysis approach have been followed up by the European Commission’s IMOBAR project (8).
 The project is an assessment of the benefits of Arctic observations, compared to investment and management costs.
 Follow-up initiatives are ongoing in a number of SAON countries, including Finland, Japan and USA.
 Such assessments serve as one building block in the creation of the roadmap.

+3.1.2.
+Arctic Observing Summit

+SAON is the co-organizer of the Arctic Observing Summit (AOS).
+The Arctic Observing Summit (AOS) is a high-level, biennial summit that aims to provide community-driven, science-based guidance for the design, implementation, coordination and sustained long-term (decades) operation of an international network of Arctic observing systems.
+AOS has been organized in 2013, 2014, 2016, and 2018.
+The theme of the 2018 AOS was The business case for Arctic Observing (9).
+The next AOS (2020) will be held in Akureyri, Iceland; the theme will be Observing for Action.

+3.1.3 Products and services

 SAON maintains these inventories:

-SAON Inventory (7)
+SAON Inventory (10)